-To be able to interact with people in a language, you need to know how to ask questions.
-Assuming that want to know more about somebody, you're lost, or shopping, it's important to Know how to ask a question.
+To be able to interact with people in French, you need to know how to ask questions.
+Assuming that you want to know more about someone, you're lost, or shopping, it's important to have some basic knowledge of the art of questioning.

 1. How to form Questions in French

-There are basically 3 ways of asking questions in French : changing the intonation, using Est-ce que or making an inversion of verb and subject.
+There are basically 3 ways of asking questions in French: changing the intonation, using Est-ce que, or making an inversion of verb and subject.
 Let’s take an example to explain this.
-Here is an affirmative sentence that we will transform to a question.
+Here is an affirmative sentence that we will transform into a question.

 Affirmative sentence : Tu aimes les légumes.
 (You like vegetables).